iiasa/message-ix-models/doc/global/land_use/emulator.rst

      - 0.02
      - 0.02

+**The growth constraint on plantation forest upscaling therefore implies that should high quantities of biomass be required in the energy system, then either a combination of land-use pathways needs to be used over time that will allow enough plantation forest area to be available under this specific constraint or alternatively land-use pathways corresponding to the highest BIO-category could be used from the very begining of the century, yet this would require the enrgy system to transition quickly enough to allow the use of such high biomass-quantities.
+(NOTE: possibly add description of commodity balance here)**

 In addition to constraining the growth of plantation forest (reference to globiom forest type description), the increase of the current forest area ("old forest", add reference) is prohibited.
 The existing forest area can only be de-forested and afforestation is depicted as another land-use type.

 :math:`old\_forest_{n,s,y} <= old\_forest_{n,s,y-1}`

 The third and last set of constraints required for the land-use emulator enforce gradual transitions between land-use pathways.
 Too rapid switches between land-use pathways, i.e. full transitioning between land-use pathways in adjacent timesteps, can occur for several reasons.
 Slight numerical `non-convexities` in input data, i.e. numerical inconsistencies can occur for individual time-steps.
-Land-use pathways, cumulatively (across time) depict consistent behaviour i.e. as carbon prices increase, the cumulative emissions decrease within a single biomass potential category (see trade-off surface figure).
+Land-use pathways, cumulatively (across time) depict consistent behavior i.e. as carbon prices increase, the cumulative emissions decrease within a single biomass potential category (see trade-off surface figure).
 Yet for the same carbon price across multiple biomass potential categories, inconsistencies may occur, for example as a result of data scaling or aggregation.
 (GLOBIOM colleagues may want to expand on this).
 Without such transitional constraint between pathways, the optimal least-cost solution could be to switch between two land-use pathways for only a single timestep.
-This could introduce artifacts as a result (e.g. price incosnsistencies).
+This could introduce artifacts as a result (e.g. price inconsistencies).
 As can be seen in the figure above (insert reference to matrix), the carbon price categories have been chosen to span a broad range of mitigation options, with stepped carbon price increases that best reflect increases in global mitigation efforts, while at the same time ensuring that inclusion of the land-use emulator in MESSAGE, does not result in too long solving times.
 The transitional constraints between pathways further contribute to smoothing the step wise increases between the carbon price categories.
 The transition rate has been set, so that land-use pathways can be phased out at a rate of 5% annually.
 This value was derived based on a sensitivity analysis, showing that this factor best matched the transition results of the full fletched GLOBIOM model.

 Adaptation of the Reference-Energy-System (RES)
 -----------------------------------------------

-Prior to the use of the land-use emulator, biomass supply curves were used to inform the energy system of the biomass availablity (see REFERENCE GEA?).
+Prior to the use of the land-use emulator, biomass supply curves were used to inform the energy system of the biomass availability (see REFERENCE GEA?).
 The incorporation of the land-use emulator, requires two changes to the RES to be undertaken.
 On the on hand, an additional level/commodity has been introduced to link the land-use pathways with the energy system, while emissions are depicted using the dedicated land-emissions formulation (add reference to GAMS).

 .. _fig-LU_Emulator_adapted_RES:
 .. figure:: /_static/Land-Use_Pathway_RES.PNG